General Info – summary

 Tree

-This soft Tree, with its milky sap, has a wide crown, with many branches and may reach 8m high.
-Branches are spineless and hairy when young (photo 515 – under Leaves).
-The Trunk is grey or greenish grey, smooth, shiny and often fluted.
+This soft unarmed medium-sized Tree with its milky sap, may reach 8m high.
+It has a wide crown, with many spineless branches that are hairy when young (photo 515 – under Leaves).
+The often-fluted Trunk is grey or greenish grey, smooth and shiny.
 Bark (photo 523 & 86) that faces the sun is smooth and becomes silvery.
-In large trees, the bark may peel off in thick disks – revealing the green below.
-The trunk may be fluted.
+In large trees, the bark may peel off in thick disks – revealing green below (photo 523).
 Branchlets are not spine-tipped but do have visible Lenticels (a usually raised corky oval or elongated area on the plant that allows the uncontrolled interchange of gases with the environment: photo 515 – under Leaves).
 Twigs (1-year-old current branch segments) extend almost at right angles to the branches.
-Brown aromatic Resin ducts are present in the bark.
+Brown aromatic Resin ducts are present in the bark (photo 86).

 Leaves

-This plant is deciduous (falling off at maturity / loss of leaves for part of the year), and the leaves may be clustered at the ends of short side branchlets (photo 515).
-The Leaves are Imparipinnate (pinnately compound leaf ending in a single leaflet).
+This plant is deciduous (leaves fall at maturity / loss of leaves for part of the year), and the alternate leaves may be clustered at the ends of short side branchlets (photo 515).
+The leaves are Imparipinnate (pinnately compound leaf ending in a single leaflet).
 Each leaf ends in the single terminal leaflet – which is usually the biggest and frequently obovate (like an upside down egg, with the narrower end at the base – photo 520).
 There are 2-6 pairs of opposite, elliptic Leaflets and here the bases are rounded and the Apex is pointed to rounded.
 The smallest paired leaflets usually occur closest to the Petiole (leaf stalk – photo 520).
-Leaflets may end in a small point (photo 520).
+Leaflets may end in a small point (photo 520E).
 In this photo, the visible leaflet veins arch and join prior to reaching the margin.
-They are green above, lighter and more densely hairy below (photo 520) with soft silky, hairs – hence the specific name.
-Margins are entire (with a continuous margin and not in any way indented).
-The Petiole (leaf stalk) is 1-3cm long.
-Petiolules (leaflet stalks) are short e.g., on the terminal leaflet (photo 520) or absent.
+Leaves are green above, lighter and more densely hairy below (photo 520) with soft silky, hairs – hence the specific name.
+Margins are entire (with a continuous margin and not in any way indented (photo 520).
+The Petiole (leaf stalk) is 1-3cm long (photo 520).
+Petiolules (leaflet stalks) are short e.g., on the terminal leaflet (photo 520E) or absent.
 Stipules (basal appendages of the petiole) are absent.
 The leaves turn yellow before falling in autumn.

 Flowers

 These plants are dioecious (unisexual floral structures with male and female parts on separate plants).
-Flower buds develop on thin, long, red pedicels (stalks of a single flower) that are up to 4cm long and the small yellowish to pinkish flowers are cup-shaped.
-Flowers may appear in axillary clusters – before or with the new leaves and are actinomorphic (Regular, symmetrical.
+Flower buds develop before, or with the new leaves in small axillary clusters and open on thin, long red pedicels (stalks of a single flower) that are up to 4cm long.
+The small yellowish to pinkish flowers are cup-shaped.
+Flowers are actinomorphic (Regular, symmetrical.
 Flowers are vertically divisible into similar halves by more than 1 plane passing through the axis).
 The Calyx has 4 Sepals that have a joined base.
 The Corolla has 4 Petals in a tubular base that open into pink to yellow lobes.
 The petals alternate with the sepals.
 A Disc (a more or less fleshy or elevated development of the receptacle) is present.
-The Male Flowers have a rudimentary ovary and are usually larger than female flowers.
+Male Flowers have a rudimentary ovary and are usually larger than female flowers.
 In the Female Flowers, a single Pistil (a unit of the Gynoecium, the female element of the flower, composed of the Ovary, Style and Stigma) is present.
 The 2-locular Ovary is superior.
 Here the Style is short, and the Stigma is capitate (shaped like a head).
 (Sep-Jan).

 Fruit

-The almost spherical Fruit is initially pale green to brown and matures to a dull red colour.
-The fruit is a 1 cm wide Drupe (a fleshy, 1-seeded indehiscent fruit with the seed enclosed in a stony endocarp), is densely hairy and attached to a stout pedicel.
-The black Seed is almost covered by a scarlet, 4-lobed Arilode (falsearil).
-The arilode is a structure in certain seeds that resembles an aril but develops from the micropyle of the ovule as opposed to the stalk).
+The almost spherical Fruit is initially pale green to brown, and matures to a dull red colour.
+The fruit is a one cm wide Drupe (a fleshy, 1-seeded indehiscent fruit with the seed enclosed in a stony endocarp), that is densely hairy and attached to a stout pedicel.
+When ripe the black Seed is almost covered by a scarlet, 4-lobed bright red Arilode (false–aril).
+The arilode is a structure in certain seeds that resembles an aril but develops from the micropyle (a small opening in the surface of an ovule, through which the pollen tube penetrates) of the ovule.
 This arilode has 4 lobes that almost reach the apex of the drupe.
-The much sought after fruit is usually rapidly consumed.
+This is a much sought after fruit and is usually rapidly consumed.
 (Feb-Apr).

 Distribution & Ecology

 These frost tender trees thrive in hot, well-drained sandy soils in dry mixed woodland, bushveld and rocky outcrops.
-They occur naturally in Limpopo, North West, Mpumalanga e.g., the Kruger National Park, Botswana, Mozambique (widespread), Northern Namibia, Zambia, Malawi, Tanzania, DRC and into tropical Africa.
+They occur naturally in Limpopo, North West, Mpumalanga e.g., the Kruger National Park.
+Beyond South Africa, they occur in Botswana, Mozambique (widespread), Zimbabwe, Northern Namibia, Zambia, Malawi, Tanzania, Angola, DRC and into tropical Africa.
 The Leaves act as food plants for the larvae of the White Barred Gipsy Moth (Palasea albimacula).
 Kudu and other game browse the leaves and young Shoots.
 Animals like the elephant may dig up and eat the Roots.
 These trees Occur at medium to low altitudes (up to 1 500m) in well-drained, sandy soil.
 Branches become silvery when exposed to the sun.

 Ethnobotany

 This Tree is one of the more attractive of the Commiphora species.
 The frost tender tree is best propagated from truncheons (stem cutting from a selected plant – used to produce genetically identical new plants) which strike well.
 Plant in well-drained soil in a summer rainfall area and protect young plants from frost.
-Leaves are browsed by stock.
+Stock browse the Leaves.
 The Wood is soft and of little use to man.
-People consume the nutritious Roots.
+People also consume the nutritious Roots.
+N.B. for fruit, both male and female plants are required and selected truncheons are the best way to achieve this.

 References